influxdata/influxdb/client/README.md

 NOTE: In this example, we are specifically assigning time, tags and precision to each point.
-Alternately, you can specify a timestamp, tags and precision at the batch point level that coulld be used as defaults if an associated point does not provide these metrics.
+Alternately, you can specify a timestamp, tags and precision at the batch point level that could be used as defaults if an associated point does not provide these metrics.

-NOTE: You can specify a RetententionPolicy as part of the batch.
+NOTE: You can specify a RetentionPolicy as part of the batch points.
 If not provided it will use the database _default_ retention policy.
+If you did not set a retention policy the default is forever (0).

 ```go
 func writePoints(con *client.Client) {